 Tips for Using the Boston CityPASS

-- Choose the Harbor Cruise – Unless the weather is bad or you’re prone to seasickness, you should choose the Harbor Cruise over the Harvard Museum of Natural History.
-The regular price of the cruise is much higher than the museum, and it’s the difference between a total savings of 45% and 35%.
+- Choose the Harbor Cruise – Unless the weather is bad or you’re prone to seasickness, you should choose the Harbor Cruise over the Harvard Museum of Natural History, since the regular price of the cruise is much higher than the museum.
 If you want to visit both, use your pass for the cruise to maximize savings.
 Then use the $2 off coupon in the booklet for the museum.
 Win-win.

 - Don’t Rip Out Your Tickets – If you rip out your ticket, they will be considered invalid!
 Seriously, you’ve been warned.